TOP EXPORT MARKETS FOR B.C. FOREST PRODUCTS

 B.C. producers know how to build and nurture strong trading relationships around the globe

-China: In an effort to diversify our markets, B.C. has successfully established China as the largest offshore market for our forest products, with the value and volume of products to China increasing 20 fold since 2003.
-Today, almost one quarter of all B.C forest products go to China.
+China: In an effort to diversify our markets, BC has successfully established China as the largest offshore market for our forest products.
+Today, almost one quarter of all BC forest products go to China.
 Through Canada Wood COFI has a presence in two offices in China (Shanghai and Beijing) to support market outreach and development.

 Japan: Japan has a long history of importing Canadian lumber.
-Today, Japan is Canada’s second largest overseas lumber market, and Canada is Japan’s largest supplier of softwood lumber.
+Today, Japan is Canada’s second largest overseas lumber market, and by country Canada is Japan’s largest supplier of softwood lumber.
 Japan builds over 100,000 wood frame homes and approximately 350,000 traditional Japanese styled post and beam wooden homes per year.
-Due to a decrease in single family homes and Japan’s aging population, the demand for wood use in apartment buildings and elderly care housing is growing.
+Due to a decrease in single family homes and Japan’s aging population, the demand for wood use in apartment buildings and elderly care housing is growing and other forms of institutional and non-residential construction is growing.
 COFI supports this important market through its Tokyo office of Canada Wood.

 South Korea: The South Korean market continues to grow in both volume and diversity of the products it imports.
-Housing starts in Korea are increasing at a rate of 5% annually while wood housing starts are increasing at a rate of 10%.
-B.C. remains Korea’s largest supplier of softwood lumber products, primarily structural products, exterior envelope products, and value-added products.
+Wood frame housing starts in South Korea have been increasing steadily.
+BC is one of South Korea’s largest supplier of softwood lumber products, OSB and value-added products.
 COFI maintains a Seoul office of Canada Wood.

-Europe: Europe is British Columbia’s fifth largest overseas market after China, Japan, Korea and Taiwan.
-Through the Canada Wood office in the United Kingdom, COFI closely monitors codes and standards as well as providing support to industry, trade, specifiers, designers and the public.
+Europe: Through the Canada Wood office in the United Kingdom, COFI closely monitors codes and standards as well as providing support to industry, trade, specifiers, designers and the public.

-B.C. forest products make up more than 1/3 of the province’s total exports
+B.C. forest products make up 28% of the province’s total exports

-The B.C. interior is best known for its spruce, pine and fir species, commonly referred to as SPF.
+BC’s Interior is best known for its spruce, pine and fir species, commonly referred to as SPF.
 The highest-quality logs are used for lumber or other solid wood products, often used in residential and commercial construction.
 SPF has long been popular for use in wood-frame construction in North America, and wood-frame construction is expanding in Europe and Asia due to its economic and durable construction.
-Byproducts such as chips, sawdust, hogfuel and lower-quality logs are used for pulp, paper, panels, pellets and energy.
+By-products such as chips, sawdust, hogfuel and lower-quality logs are used for pulp, paper, panels, pellets and energy.